nuwave/lighthouse/docs/master/api-reference/directives.md

     EXCEPTION_NOT_AUTHORIZED

     """
-    Return the value specified in `value` argument to conceal the real error.
+    Return the value specified in `returnValue` argument to conceal the real error.
     """
     RETURN_VALUE
 }